Kokkonut-case/2025_ModellingInEcology_BSc/README.md

 The file "demography" presents two models - one stochastic, one deterministic - of age-structured population growth The file "sex ratio" presents three models (local-mate competition, feminization, male-killing) that might explain the evolution of sex ratio different from 1:1
-the file "clutch size" presents a life-history model about the evolution of clutch size depending on juvenile mortality
+The file "clutch size" presents a life-history model about the evolution of clutch size depending on juvenile mortality